 Let's put it this way.
 I can't find any gouging anywhere on the menu.
 And I took photos of every single page of it just to make sure.
 If something on there isn't cheap, then it's reasonably priced.
 Le Boudoir management?
 You have my respect.

 And Le Boudoir does chic-on-a-budget with the best of them too, offering a dozen kind of whiskeys including Japanese, Swedish and Indian varieties.
 As for scotch, oh glorious drink of the gods, let's just say I lost count after scotch #77 on the menu.
 From single malt to blends to smokey varieties, prices start at $5.

 As for food, well, there isn't much of that at this particular pub.
 Olives, almonds, basic nachos, and some higher end (but under-10-dollars affordable) pâtés and goat cheese snacks are available in-house, but you'll have to order out for a more substantial meal.
 Just ask the staff for some local flyers or recommendations.
 They're totally cool with patrons bringing in their own food so long as drinks are purchased.

 Le Boudoir has large screens to catch the game, whether that game is hockey or the World Cup.

-But what's great about the atmosphere here is not only does staff get in on the fun --they donned in Canadiens de Montréal warpaint last time I check in during playoffs-- but patrons are clearly enthusiastic about whatever is playoffing too.
+But what's great about the atmosphere here is not only does staff get in on the fun --they donned in Canadiens de Montréal warpaint last time I check in during playoffs-- but patrons are clearly enthusiastic about whatever is playoffs too.
 And here's the great part.
 They're not frat boy obnoxious about it.
 The crowd is a perfect balance of sports fans and random types who just came in for a beer.
-So much more elegant that a typical sports bar, yet down to earth and enthused.
+So much more elegant than a typical sports bar, yet down to earth and enthused.